LWAYVE/android-sdk/README.md

 ## Section 2: Implementing the LWAYVE SDK in an Android Project
-Incorporating the LWAYVE and ProxSee SDKs in your Android project is a simple four-step process:
+Incorporating the LWAYVE and ProxSee SDKs in your Android project is a simple three-step process:
-1. Add the LWAYVE and ProxSee SDKs as Dependencies
+1. Add the LWAYVE SDK and ProxSee SDK add-on module as Dependencies
-2. Initialize the LWAYVE and ProxSee SDKs
+2. Initialize the LWAYVE SDK
-3. Enable Communication Between the LWAYVE and ProxSee SDKs
+3. Add the LWAYVE Playback control to your app's UI
-4. Handle Audio

 ### Prerequisites
 The instructions have been provided below with the following assumptions:
 - A Customer-specific environment has been provisioned
 - An Authorization token has been provided
-- A ProxSee API key has been provided
 - An Experience Designer has already created a Contextual Audio Experience and uploaded it for your environment.
 Alternatively, a Sample Lixar Experience has been loaded into your environment.
 - The corresponding audio files for the Contextual Audio Experience have been uploaded to the environment
 - If ProxSee services are being used, Location tags needed for the LWAYVE Contextual Audio Experience have been defined within the ProxSee environment.

-### Add the LWAYVE and ProxSee SDKs as Dependencies
+### Add the LWAYVE SDK (and optionally the ProxSee SDK) as Dependencies
-The first step in setting up LWAYVE is to add both the LWAYVE SDK and the ProxSee SDK as dependencies in your project's build.gradle file.
+The first step in setting up LWAYVE is to add the LWAYVE SDK (and the ProxSee SDK add-on module if desired) as dependencies in your project's build.gradle file.
 The LWAYVE SDK handles the time, location, and audio of the Contextual Audio Experience.
 The ProxSee SDK passes the location tags to the LWAYVE SDK so that the LWAYVE SDK can complete the location aspect of the Contextual Audio Experience.

 #### Add the LWAYVE SDK as a Dependency
 To include the LWAYVE SDK in your project, add the following line of code to the **dependencies** section of your **build.gradle**: